BJSingh/Cold-Storage-Monitoring-and-Tracking/Cold Storage Monitoring and Tracking code v1.0/README.md

 Cold Storage Monitoring and Tracking code v1.0
-IoT based solution to make delivery of temperature sensitive perishable products more efficient.

 Arduino Sketch for LinkIt One (v1.0):-
 LinkIt ONE reads the sensors data (Temperature and Humidity) along with the GPS co-ordinates, Battery Level and RTC Time.